DylanPiercey/mocha-snap/README.md

 On the initial run, the snapshot is saved and on subsequent runs the current formatted output is compared against the previous output with an error thrown if they are different.

-# Custom file extensions
+# Custom file name output

-You can pass in an options object as the second parameter with an `ext` property to override the default `txt` file extension for the output snapshots (except when an error occurs).
+You can pass in an options object as the second parameter with an `name` property to override the default `txt` file extension for the output snapshots (except when an error occurs).

 It can be useful to create utility functions for snapshotting different types of data to both normalize it, and provide the file extension.